wangxiaoteng888/vllm-ascend/docs/source/developer_guide/feature_guide/disaggregated_prefill.md

 Taking MooncakeConnector as an example, the system is organized into three primary classes:
 - **MooncakeConnector**: Base class that provides core interfaces.
-- **MooncakeConnectorSchedule**: Interface for scheduling the connectors within the engine core, responsible for managing KV cache transfer requirements and completion.
+- **MooncakeConnectorScheduler**: Interface for scheduling the connectors within the engine core, responsible for managing KV cache transfer requirements and completion.
 - **MooncakeConnectorWorker**: Interface for managing KV cache registration and transfer in worker processes.

 ### 4. Specifications Design